The Sewing Lab:

 Still unsure or need help?
 Don’t worry—reach out to us and we’ll guide you through it!

 Absolutely!
-You’re welcome to come in during our retail hours or during your Drop-In session, and we’ll help you take accurate measurements.
+You’re welcome to come in during our retail hours or during your sewing lab session, and we’ll help you take accurate measurements.
 We’ll also look at the pattern design and talk through your fit preferences to figure out which size will work best for you.
 Getting the right fit is part of the process—and we’re here to support you through it!

 We totally get it—we love our collected tools at the shop too!
 That’s why we created a take-home kit to keep the sewing magic going.